Azure/fleet/docs/concepts/PropertyProviderAndClusterProperties/README.md

 For the details, see the [Fleet source code](../../../pkg/propertyprovider/interface.go).

-A property provider should be shipped as a part of the Fleet member agent and runs alongside it.
+A property provider should be shipped as a part of the Fleet member agent and run alongside it.
 Refer to the [Fleet source code](../../../cmd/memberagent/main.go) for specifics on how to set it up with the Fleet member agent.
 At this moment, only one property provider can be set up with the Fleet member agent at a time.